jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Document OCR & Text Extraction/Unexpected Hurdles Producing Decent Text And Images From PDF Documents.md

 The Known Unknowns and Unknown Unknowns.
 And the old lifetime test charts from IBM: how far the exponential effort ladder am I willing to go?
 It depends, but in this case: pretty high.

 This is just me writing down these items lest I forget.
 And who knows, maybe someone else will benefit as well.
-Or even better yet: will feel tempted to try their hand at mechanising these processes for the benefit of all of us!
+Or even better yet: will feel tempted to try their hand at mechanizing these processes for the benefit of all of us!

 Don’t mind me: while I like this sort of challenge myself, I’m still busy getting the general basics in order for the Long March™ of Qiqqa so I will be pretty busy nearby.
 Wink wink, nudge nudge.